Back to Articles

 Next, they can employ the Sine Tracking, Analysis and Generation (STAG) software.
 STAG identifies dominant orders and extracts them from the original recording to generate an accelerated Sine-on-Random test.
 It uses a combination of order analysis, order extraction, sine tone profile creation, and sine tone profile acceleration to isolate, extract, and create an accelerated sine profile or series of sine profiles from a recording.

-ObserVIEW Sine Tracking Analysis and Generation (STAG)
+The ObserVIEW Sine Tracking Analysis and Generation (STAG) dialog, including an order list and settings for export.

 STAG dialog in the ObserVIEW software.